© The Gerodontology Association and John Wiley & Sons A/S

 (9) Published proceedings paper

 DePont B. Bone marrow transplantation in severe combined immunodeficiency with an unrelated MLC compatible donor.
 In: White HJ, Smith R, eds.
 Proceedings of 3rd Annual Meeting of the International Society for Experimental Hematology.
 Houston: International Society for Experimental Hematology, 1974: 44-50.

 (10) Agency publication

 Ranofsky AL. Surgical operations in short-stay hospitals: United States - 1975.
 Hyattsville, Maryland: National Center for Health Statistics, 1978; DHEW publication no. (PHS) 78-1785.
 (Vital and health statistics; series 13; no. 34.)

 Cairns RB.
 Infrared spectroscopic studies of solid oxygen.
 Berkeley, CA: University of California, 1965.
 156pp.
 Dissertation.

 4.4.
-Tables, Figures and Figure Legends
+Tables, Figures, Figure Legends and Photographs.

 Tables: Tables should be numbered consecutively with Arabic numerals.
 Type each table on a separate sheet, with titles making them self explanatory.
 Due regard should be given to the proportions of the printed page.